-Alternatively, a decision may be made to wind up a trust, and this decision can be made by the trustees or the beneficiaries:
+Alternatively, a decision may be made to wind up a trust, and this decision can be made by the trustees potentially in conjunction with the beneficiaries:

 - The assets may have dwindled to such a low level that it is no longer cost effective to continue the trust;

 - It may be desirable to fully appoint the trust assets to beneficiaries, for example in order to assist them with house purchases;